AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 You can set a flexible legend size.
 Use the `"horizontal-expandable"` or `"vertical-expandable"` [layout](#layout) to allow the legend to expand.
 Then call the {api:anychart.core.ui.Legend#maxHeight}maxHeight(){api} and {api:anychart.core.ui.Legend#maxWidth}maxWidth(){api} methods, which limit the extent to which it expands.
 Please note that the maximum height and width are set either in pixels or as a percentage.

 In the following sample, the maximum height and width are applied to a horizontally oriented expandable legend.
-You can add a few items to the chart to see when the legend stops to expand:
+You can add a few items to the chart to see when the legend stops expanding:

 ```
 // set the max height and width of the legend